|Course code: 177105||Subject title: INTRODUCTION TO ECONOMICS|

 |Credits: 6||Type of subject: Basic||Year: 1||Period: 1º S|

-SP01 Understand economic institutions are as a result and application of theoretical or formal representations about how the economy works.
+CE01 - Understanding economic institutions as a result and application of theoretical or formal representations about how the economy works.

 R_EC_01.
 Define resource scarcity and describe the most relevant resource allocation models in economics.